linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 Settlement is offered in seventeen currencies and nearly 10,000 banks, financial institutions and investment funds use the service, with up to 1 million trades settled daily.

 Over 50 per cent of global FX trading uses multi-lateral netting, where the nett value only of trades is settled.
-For example if a bank sold  $1 billion, but also bought$ 900 million, the settlement is for only 100 million.
+For example if a bank sold  \$1 billion, but also bought\$ 900 million, the settlement is for only 100 million.
 This reduces the forex risk element.

 CME in Chicago offers guaranteed clearing and settlement through its own clearing service CME ClearPort, and claims never to have had any defaults in 100 years of trading.